reidev275/ReducingDeveloperFriction/slides/index.md

 ' in the UI we're opening a db connection to a table
 ' we're appending, setting some values and saving
-' 1 layer, very rapid development, very difficult maintenance ' so then I hear all this amazing stuff about .net
+' 1 layer, very rapid development, very difficult maintenance ' anyone had any experience with Delphi?
+Anders Hejlsberg's work pre msft and C# ' so then I hear all this amazing stuff about .net

 ***